TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Experiment

-\textbf{Interpretability Analysis.} As illustrated in Figure~\ref{fig:attention_analysis}, we visualize the attentional allocation of the VLA over image tokens during the generation of CoT sequences.
-By comparing Figure~\ref{fig:clean_attn} and Figure~\ref{fig:adv_attn}, we observe a conspicuous transition in the attention distribution, where the model's focus is redirected from the benign user intent (``pick orange") toward the adversarial target (``pick coke").
-This attention shift remains consistent across varying spatial configurations of the objects and VLA models, indicating that the attack successfully establishes a spurious mapping between semantic concepts and visual features.
+\textbf{Interpretability Analysis.} As illustrated in Fig.~\ref{fig:attention_analysis}, we visualize the attentional allocation of the VLA over image tokens during the generation of CoT.
+By comparing Fig.~\ref{fig:clean_attn} and Fig.~\ref{fig:adv_attn}, we observe a conspicuous transition in the attention distribution, where the model's focus is redirected from the benign user intent (``pick orange") toward the adversarial target (``pick coke").
+This attention shift remains consistent across varying spatial configurations of the objects and VLAs, indicating that the attack successfully establishes a spurious mapping between semantic concepts and visual features.